Carry On Camping: Plot

-Sid Boggle (Sid James) and his friend Bernie Lugg (Bernard Bresslaw) are partners in a plumbing business.
-They take their girlfriends, prudish Joan Fussey (Joan Sims) and meek Anthea Meeks (Dilys Laye), to the cinema to see a film about a nudist camp called Paradise.
-Sid has the idea of the group holidaying there, reasoning that in that environment their heretofore chaste girlfriends will relax their strict moral standards.
-Sid easily gains Bernie's co-operation in the scheme, which they attempt to keep secret from the girls.
+Sid Boggle and his friend Bernie Lugg are partners in a plumbing business.
+They take their girlfriends, prudish Joan Fussey and meek Anthea Meeks, to the cinema to see a film about a nudist camp called Paradise.
+Sid has the idea of the four of them holidaying there, reasoning that in that environment their chaste girlfriends will relax their strict moral standards.
+Despite having reservations, Bernie agrees to co-operate with Sid in the scheme, which they attempt to keep secret from the girls.

-They travel to the campsite named Paradise.
-After paying the membership fees to the owner, money-grabbing farmer Josh Fiddler (Peter Butterworth), Sid realises it is not the camp seen in the film, but merely a standard family campsite.
-To add to their disappointment, it is no paradise but instead, a damp field; the only facilities being a very basic toilet and a washing block.
-They reluctantly agree to stay there after Fiddler refuses a refund and the girls approve of the place.
+They travel to a campsite named Paradise.
+After paying the membership fees to the owner, money-grabbing farmer Josh Fiddler, Sid realises it is not the camp seen in the film, but merely a standard family campsite.
+To add to their disappointment, it is no paradise but instead a damp field; the only facilities being a very basic toilet and a washing block.
+They reluctantly agree to stay there after the girls approve of the place and Fiddler refuses a refund.
 There is further disappointment when the girls will not share a tent with the boys.

-Sid and Bernie soon set their sights on a bunch of young ladies on holiday from the Chayste Place finishing school.
-The ringleader of the girls is blonde and bouncy Babs (Barbara Windsor).
-In charge of the girls is Dr. Soaper (Kenneth Williams), who is fervently pursued by his lovelorn colleague, the school's matron, Miss Haggard (Hattie Jacques).
-The girls soon leave for Ballsworth Youth Hostel, where Babs and her friend Fanny (Sandra Caron) change the room numbers on Dr. Soaper's and Miss Haggard's doors and convince Dr. Soaper that the female washroom, where Miss Haggard is, is the male washroom.
-Dr Soaper leads an outdoor aerobics session, during which Babs' bikini top flies off; he catches it.
+Meanwhile, a group of young ladies on holiday from the Chayste Place finishing school stay overnight at Ballsworth Youth Hostel.
+The ringleader of the girls is blonde and bouncy Babs.
+In charge of the girls is Dr. Soaper, who is fervently pursued by his lovelorn colleague, the school's matron, Miss Haggard.
+Babs and her friend Fanny change the room numbers on Dr. Soaper's and Miss Haggard's doors and convince Dr. Soaper that the female washroom, where Miss Haggard is, is the male washroom.
+The room number changes also causes Dr. Soaper to mistake Miss Haggard’s room for his and to Miss Haggard’s horror get into bed beside her.
+The party arrives at the campsite the next day, where Sid and Bernie are only too happy to assist the girls in setting up their tents.
+The following morning, Dr Soaper leads an outdoor aerobics session, during which Babs' bikini top flies off; he catches it.

-Other campers are Peter Potter (Terry Scott), who loathes camping but must endure his jolly yet domineering wife Harriet (Betty Marsden), with her irritating laugh, and naïve first-time camper Charlie Muggins (Charles Hawtrey).
+Other campers are Peter Potter, who loathes camping but must endure his jolly yet domineering wife Harriet, with her irritating laugh, whose overnight camping en-route to Paradise campsite is interrupted by naïve first-time camper Charlie Muggins.
+They manage to sneak away from him the following morning and arrive at the campsite, only to discover him already there.

-Chaos ensues when a group of hippies arrive in the next field for a noisy all-night rave led by band The Flowerbuds.
-The campers club together and successfully drive the ravers away, but all the girls leave with them.
+Chaos ensues when a group of hippies shows up and take over the neighbouring field for a noisy all-night rave led by the band "The Flowerbuds".
+The campers club together and successfully drive the partygoers away, but all the girls leave with them.
 However, there is a happy ending for Bernie and Sid when their girlfriends finally agree to move into their tent.
-Their joy is short-lived when Joan's mother (Amelia Bayntun) turns up, but Anthea lets loose a goat that chases Mrs Fussey away.
+Their joy is short-lived when Joan's mother turns up, but Anthea lets loose a goat that chases Mrs Fussey away.
 Meanwhile, Peter vows to Harriet that this camping holiday will most definitely be their last.